TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * In addition to *yell()*, **C+=** also provides *tweet(), fbShare(), tumblrBlog(), and redditSteal()* for a diverse social experience of coding output.
 * Our upcoming Inherpreter 2.0, an LLVM frontend, is going to feature full Social API integration.
 You must now log in to one of the many social networks before any coding is possible.
 You can also chat with your friends and *like()* their social code as you code.
-* Posting or hosting on GitHub, BitBucket, or Google Code is strictly prohibited as these hosting services, self-proclaimed "social coding hub", are actually *deeply misogynistic and refuses to host the code of C+=*. **Any C+= code hosted on GitHub, Bitbucket, and Google Code will automatically trigger all of tweet(), fbShare(), tumblrBlog(), and redditSteal() functions to yell() about GitHub's misogyny, and will not stop until any onlooking coders are all exposed, doxxed, fired, lynched, and castrated.**
+* Posting or hosting on GitHub, BitBucket, or Google Code is strictly prohibited as these hosting services, self-proclaimed "social coding hub", are actually *deeply misogynistic and refuses to host the code of C+=*. **Any C+= code hosted on GitHub, Bitbucket, and Google Code will automatically trigger all of tweet(), fbShare(), tumblrBlog(), and redditSteal() functions to yell() about GitHub's, BitBuckets', and Google Code's misogyny, and will not stop until any onlooking coders (those who starred or followed the repo) are all named, shamed, exposed, doxxed, fired, lynched, castrated, fired again, and lynched.**

 Functions and Procedures
 ========================